 Chapter 6 Renouncing Custody

-That was probably Luke's final assessment of her.
+That was probably Luke's final judgment of her.

 Evelyn stood there, suddenly feeling a bit sick.

-Her last bit of hesitation completely vanished at this moment.
+The last trace of hesitation lingering inside her completely vanished at this moment.

 She nodded gently, as if finally confirming something.

 "You're right."
-Her voice was calm and flat.
+Her voice level and devoid of emotion.
 "You're all right."

-"The divorce papers—my lawyer will draft them and send them to you as soon as possible.
+"As for the divorce papers, my lawyer will draft them and send them to you as soon as possible.
 I'm giving up custody of the child.
 From now on, Andy is only your child, Luke.
 He has nothing to do with me, Evelyn, anymore."

 After saying this, she didn't look at anyone else.
 She turned, pulled open the hospital room door, and walked straight out.